Inside Emirates Polar Programme putting boots on ice to protect 'planet's thermostat'

 “There is also what scientists call the ‘Third Pole’,” said Dr Said, referring to the extensive glaciers and permanent ice across the Hindu Kush-Himalayan region.

-“It’s not a single geographic point, but a scientific term used to describe the largest mass of ice on Earth outside the two polar regions.”
+“It’s not a single geographic point but a scientific term used to describe the largest mass of ice on Earth outside the two polar regions.”

 Repair the world we have

-Stretching across several countries, the region feeds major river systems and supports the livelihoods of hundreds of millions of people.
+Stretching across several countries, the region feeds major river systems and supports the livelihood of hundreds of millions of people.
 While only about four million people live north of the Arctic Circle, more than 250 million live in proximity to the Hindu Kush–Himalayan region.

 “When ice cycles destabilise there,” said Dr Said, “you can see devastating flash floods followed by severe droughts.
 What happens in those mountains affects food systems, migration and stability across entire regions.”